shunjizhan/Notes/knowledges.md

 for Thruby, it uses a env variable $RUBIES to find the ruby binary, so the migrate from RVM to Thruby, do `RUBIES+=(~/.rvm/rubies/*)`, which is to add the path for RVM installed rubies for Thuruby to find.

 Actually, the Ruby version management tools are just wrappers that manage path to ruby binary and gems.

+### How does `bundle install --local` works
+It fetches gems from `vendor/cache`, (I speculate) then the "install" is to copy such gem to the correct path, according to the env variables.

+if `Gemfile.lock` is present, we can do `bundle install` direclty without the --local flag, (I specualte) the lock file is actually the resolved dependencies, which bypass the forever "resolving dependencies" process in bundle install.